 Even if the application server supports HTTPS, there are common considerations for all HTTPS implementations:

 Protect any data stored at rest within a back-end database server.
 After all, an attacker’s goal is to steal sensitive data.
 This data could exist in many formats, such as: financial information, personally identifiable information (PII), and personal health records.
 This makes the protection of data stored at rest critically important.

 There are common considerations when protecting data at rest.
 These include:

 It is important to remember that there are many universally acceptable “insecure” architectures.
 On the other hand, it is difficult to find a universally acceptable “secure” architecture.
-Web application architecture varies from application to application based on its business and performance needs.
-The attributes discussed should help the system architect design a web application architecture that is stable and secure to protect against common web application attacks.
+Web application security varies from application to application based on its business and performance needs.
+The attributes discussed should help the system architect design a stable and secure web application architecture to protect against common attacks.

 Tejas Dakve is a security consultant at Synopsys.